oasisprotocol/docs/docs/dapp/sapphire/guide.md

 This page mainly describes the differences between Sapphire and Ethereum since there are a number of excellent tutorials on developing for Ethereum.
-If you don't know where to begin, the [Hardhat tutorial], [Solidity docs], and [Emerald dapp tutorial] are great places to start.
+If you don't know where to begin, the [Hardhat tutorial], [Solidity docs], and [Emerald dApp tutorial] are great places to start.
 You can continue following this guide once you've set up your development environment and have deployed your contract to a non-confidential EVM network (e.g., Ropsten, Emerald).

 [Hardhat tutorial]: https://hardhat.org/tutorial
 [Solidity docs]: https://docs.soliditylang.org/en/v0.8.15/solidity-by-example.html
-[Emerald dapp tutorial]: ../emerald/writing-dapps-on-emerald.md
+[Emerald dApp tutorial]: ../emerald/writing-dapps-on-emerald.md

 ## Oasis Consensus Layer and Sapphire ParaTime